 The bin store is located adjacent the front main entrance and is installed with a fire suppression system.
 The key is in the firefighter's white box.
+There is a fireman's electrical isolation switch fitted to the building.

 The communal, any workplace areas and the external envelope of the building are subject to the Regulatory Reform (Fire Safety) Order 2005 as confirmed by the Fire Safety Act 2021.